bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ~~~

 The Pseudorandom cTLS design assumes that the negotiated AEAD cipher produces purely pseudorandom ciphertext.
 This is not strictly a requirement of the AEAD specification, but it is true of all currently registered AEAD algorithms.

+> TODO: Confirm that this is really true.

 Pseudorandom cTLS applies the STPRP to blocks containing the header and at least as much ciphertext as the AEAD algorithm's authentication strength (i.e. the tag length).
 This ensures that the header becomes pseudorandom.